-- 13.6 Change in Participant Positions: a program seeking to increase the number (3 or more) of planned participant positions requires prior approval to verify the support services continue to meet ABPTRFE Quality Standards.
-These are the steps program complete in obtaining Board approval for this substantive change: - 13.6.1 Change in Participant Positions Application Part 1: A program submits a Change in Participant Positions Application Part 1, 30 days prior to the next ABPTRFE meeting.
-The completed application and documentation are reviewed and presented to the Board for initial approval.
-ABPTRFE notifies the program in writing within 30 days of the Board's action. - 13.6.2 Substantive Change Implementation: Within 60 days of receiving Part 1 approval, the program submits a Change in Participant Positions Application Part 2, including revised curriculum. - 13.6.3 Change in Participant Positions Substantive Change Decision: The Board reviews all documentation submitted to date and approves or denies the substantive change, in compliance with the ABPTRFE Quality Standards.
+- 13.4.2 Substantive Change Implementation: Within 60 days of receiving Part 1 approval, the program submits a Change in Participant Positions Application Part 2, including revised curriculum. - 13.4.3 Change in Participant Positions Substantive Change Decision: The Board reviews all documentation submitted to date and approves or denies the substantive change, in compliance with the ABPTRFE Quality Standards.
 ABPTRFE notifies the program in writing within 30 days of the Board's action and notifies other relevant constituencies in accordance with policy 8.0 Program Notifications.